 - Remove arguing and correcting from conversations with the senior.
 An easy “yes” and redirection to a different topic or activity goes a long way in preempting negativity.

 - Remind yourself that it’s absolutely acceptable to be joyful.
-Laughter and dementia do not have to be mutually exclusive.
+Laughter and dementia care do not have to be mutually exclusive.

 Let CareWorks Health Services, experts in dementia care in Huntington Beach and the surrounding areas depend on, help enhance life for a senior with dementia!
 All of our specialized dementia caregivers are completely trained and knowledgeable in a multitude of creative, effective care techniques.
 Older adults achieve the added benefit of enhanced socialization, combined with necessary relief from care duties for family members, making a partnership with CareWorks Health Services a win-win!

 Contact us at (949) 859-4700 to arrange an in-home assessment for more information about dementia care in Huntington Beach that families rely on, and to obtain some additional helpful dementia care tips and resources to further equip you to provide the best possible care for your parent.